exyte/MediaPicker/README.md

 # MediaPicker vs PhotosPicker
 * The iOS 16 PhotosPicker only provides you with a button, while this library gives you the whole view, meaning you can build it into you own screens and customize it as you see fit.
 * PhotosPicker only lets you pick photos from the library - no camera.
-* MediaPicker provides a default looking library picker, with ability to manage albums, and also a camera view to take photos (the ability to capture videos is coming very soon)
+* MediaPicker provides a default looking library picker, with ability to manage albums, and also a camera view to take photos/video

 ## !SPM Renaming!
 SPM package is now called `ExyteMediaPicker` instead of `MediaPicker`, sorry for any inconveniences.